canmogol/pg-mm-replica/README.md

 # pg-mm-replica
-PostgreSQL Master - Master logical bi-directional evet replication.
+PostgreSQL Master - Master logical bi-directional event replication.

 ## How to run

 Just to run `docker-compose up` and three PostgreSQL docker containers start running.

 ## How to enable replication